intel/cloud-streaming/doc/control_protocol_spec.rst

 `a <code> <value>`
   Joystick axis message. ``<code>`` is expected to be one of:

-  * One of the following Android "Unified Scan Code" for "axis" defined in `Generic.kl <https://android.googlesource.com/platform/frameworks/base/+/refs/heads/master/data/keyboards/Generic.kl>`_:
+  * One of the following Android "Unified Scan Code" for "axis" defined in `Generic.kl`_:

   +----------+---------------------+----------+
   | Code     | ``<value>`` range   | Notes    |